rune/rune/README.md

 - Your game need not show a "game over" screen.
 Rune overlays a standardized high score interface to the user.

 ## Daily Challenges (optional)
 Rune has built-in support for "daily" challenges.
-Daily challenges ensure two things:
+Why support daily challenges?
-1. The game changes in some way every day — colors / maps / levels / new physics — it's completely up to your creativity.
+1. There is something novel in your game everyday.
+Colors / maps / levels / new physics — it's completely up to your creativity and keeps your game entertaining for dedicated players.
-2. All users play the same map / version of the game everyday.

-It's optional to support daily challenges.
+2. Your game is deterministic and all players have the same experience each day.
-- If your game supports challenges, Rune will automatically create daily leaderboards for it.
-Players really enjoy having a fresh leaderboard to climb every day.
+3. Rune will automatically create daily leaderboards if you support challenges.
+Players love having a fresh leaderboard to climb every day.
+Since everyone plays the same map, the leaderboards are fair.
-- We strongly encourage using it to keep your game entertaining.
-Dedicated players have something novel in your game everyday.
-They won't burn through all your levels / maps too quickly.
+4. Players won't burn through your maps too quickly.

 There are two ways to support challenges: